nathankurt/k8s-cert/notes/core-concepts.md

 * `kubectl describe pod kube-apiserver-master -n kube-system`
   * look for `--authorization-modes`

+## Check to see which user is used to execute a process

+* `kubectl exec ubuntu-sleeper whoami`
+  * will give you the user that is executing the command on the pod named ubuntu sleeper
+  *

 ## Labs to make sure I know better
   * Cluster Mainencance: `Practice Test - Cluster Upgrades`